Protected areas of Johor: Endau Rompin National Park

 Endau Rompin National Park is located on the Johor-Pahang border (2.438915°N 103.272858°E).
 The park takes its name from the Endau and Rompin rivers that flow through the park.
 It is the second largest national park in Peninsular Malaysia after Taman Negara, covering 489 km2 with approximately 26 km of jungle trails within the park.
 The most famous trail is a 16 km trail that starts at Kuala Jasin and ends at Batu Hampar.
 Other sites of interest in the park are Opeh Guling waterfall, Buaya Sangkut waterfall and salt licks around Gunung Tiong.
 There are two entry points to the park with one at Kampung Peta and the other at Nitar.
 There are two other rivers, Selai and Jasin rivers, that flows through the park.
+It is home to several of the country's fauna such as the Malayan tiger, Malayan tapir and Asian elephant.

 Mount Ledang National Park

-Mount Ledang National Park is situated 170 km from Johor Bahru and has an area of 107 km2 (2.341496°N 102.573853°E).
-The park has two entry points, one in Sagil, Johor and the other in Asahan, Melaka.
-Mount Ledang's peak, which is 1276 m above sea level is the highest point in the park and Johor.
+Mount Ledang National Park is situated 170 km north of Johor Bahru and covers an area of 107 km2 (2.341496°N 102.573853°E).
+The park has two entry points, one in Sagil on the Johorean side, and the other in Asahan, Melaka.
+Ledang's peak, which is 1,276 m (4,186 ft) above sea level, is the centrepiece of the park, and is the highest point in Johor.
 Mount Ledang is also the 64th highest mountain in Malaysia and arguably the most climbed mountain in the country.
 Sagil waterfall, which is also in the park is a famous picnic site.